su2code/su2code.github.io/_docs_v7/Build-SU2-From-Source.md

 ***This guide is for version 7 only.***
 For information on how to build older versions of SU2, have a look [here](/docs_v7/Build-from-Source/).

+Note that the following guide works only on Linux/MacOS and on Windows using Cygwin or the [Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ---

 ## Content ##